rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 When docker builds images, it builds them in a layered way.
 Each line of instructions in the dockerfile creates a new layer in the docker image with just the changes from previous layer.
+This caching mechanism helps with saving space and time when you update your application code or build a new container that uses the same base image/steps which is cached.